Seiji Ozawa: Boston Symphony Orchestra

+Saito Kinen Orchestra

-In an effort to merge all-Japanese orchestras and performers with international artists, Ozawa, along with Kazuyoshi Akiyama, founded the Saito Kinen Orchestra in 1992.
-Since its creation, the orchestra has gained a prominent position in the international music community.
+In an effort to merge all-Japanese orchestras and performers with international artists, Ozawa, along with Kazuyoshi Akiyama, founded the Saito Kinen Orchestra in 1984, named after his teacher.
+Since its creation, the orchestra has gained a prominent position in the international music community, establishing a festival in Matsumoto in 1992, later named the Seiji Ozawa Matsumoto Festival.
+A 2013 recording from the festival of Ravel's L'enfant et les sortilèges earned Ozawa his only Grammy Award in 2016, for best opera recording.

-In the same year, he made his debut with the Metropolitan Opera in New York.
-He created a controversy in 1996–1997 with sudden demands for change at the Tanglewood Music Center, which made Gilbert Kalish and Leon Fleisher resign in protest.

 In 1998, Ozawa conducted a simultaneous international performance of Beethoven's Ode to Joy at the opening ceremony of the 1998 Winter Olympics in Nagano, Japan.
-Ozawa conducted an orchestra and singers in Nagano, and was joined by choruses singing from Beijing, Berlin, Cape Town, New York, and Sydney – as well as the crowd in the Nagano Olympic Stadium.
+Ozawa conducted an orchestra and singers in Nagano, and was joined by choruses singing from Beijing, Berlin, Cape Town, New York City, and Sydney – as well as the crowd in the Nagano Olympic Stadium.
 This was the first time a simultaneous international audio-visual performance had been achieved.

-A controversy subsequently developed over various perceptions of the quality of Ozawa's work with the BSO.
-Ozawa stepped down from the BSO music directorship in 2002.

-Ozawa has been an advocate of 20th-century classical music, giving the premieres of a number of works, including György Ligeti's San Francisco Polyphony in 1975 and Olivier Messiaen's opera Saint François d'Assise in 1983.
-He also became known for his unorthodox conducting wardrobe, where he wore the traditional formal dress with a white turtleneck, not the usual starched shirt, waistcoat, and a white tie.

-Since 2001

-In 2001, Ozawa was recognized by the Japanese government as a Person of Cultural Merit.
-In 2002, he became principal conductor of the Vienna State Opera.
-He continues to play a key role as a teacher and administrator at the Tanglewood Music Center, the Boston Symphony Orchestra's summer music home that has programs for young professionals and high school students.
-On New Year's Day 2002, Ozawa conducted the Vienna New Year's Concert.
+Vienna State Opera

+On New Year's Day 2002, Ozawa conducted the Vienna New Year's Concert, the first Japanese in a long tradition.
+In 2002, he stepped down from the BSO music directorship to become principal conductor of the Vienna State Opera.

+He had conducted at the house before, Verdi's Ernani and Tchaikovsky's Eugene Onegin in 1988, Pique Dame in 1992 and Verdi's Falstaff in 1993, and began his tenure with productions of Janáček's Jenůfa and Krenek's Jonny spielt auf.

 In 2005, he founded Tokyo Opera Nomori and conducted its production of Richard Strauss's Elektra.
 On February 1, 2006, the Vienna State Opera announced that he had to cancel all his 2006 conducting engagements because of illness, including pneumonia and shingles.
 He returned to conducting in March 2007 at the Tokyo Opera Nomori.
 Ozawa stepped down from his post at the Vienna State Opera in 2010, to be succeeded by Franz Welser-Möst.

-In October 2008, Ozawa was honored with Japan's Order of Culture, for which an awards ceremony was held at the Imperial Palace.
-He is a recipient of the 34th Suntory Music Award (2002) and the International Center in New York's Award of Excellence.
+He was named an honorary member of the Vienna Philharmonic then.
+In 2021, he conducted the orchestra a last time, on a Japan tour featuring the slow movement from Mozart's Divertimento, K. 136.